tfelix/bestia-docs/content/docs/mechanics/_index.md

 influences by the player.
 NPCs should be able to travel long distances and not be available for the player for some time.

-### Rich And Immersive History
+## Rich And Immersive History

 The story and history should be rich in detail and deep and immersive.
 But its not necessairly important to be always totally serious.
 Yet it must be generic enough to get pre-computed to some degree when the world is calcualted.
-Instead the story should keep its own sense of strange, nerdy humor.
+Instead, the story should keep its own sense of strange, nerdy humor.
 Character development and ingame experiences should be tied to certain storys or quests.
 E.g. taking gameplay choices only by clicking a certain UI button is discouraged.

-### Meet Real World Expectation
+## Meet Real-World Expectation

-The environment should stick to real world expectation, can you open a door also by destroying it?
+The environment should stick toreal-worldd expectation, can you open a door also by destroying it?
 Sure!
 Why should this not also work in games? - The simulated world of Bestia should stick to the principles and expectations of the real world.
-With this help player can think of funny and motivating workarounds and solutions to solve problems in game.
+With this, help player can think of funny and motivating workarounds and solutions to solve problems in game.